Villersfr2/Energy-PDF-Report-2/README.md

 | `compare` | Boolean | Enable comparison with a secondary period.
 Requires `compare_start_date` and `compare_end_date`. |
 | `compare_start_date` | Date | First day of the comparison range when `compare` is true. |
 | `compare_end_date` | Date | Last day of the comparison range when `compare` is true. |

+### How period boundaries are applied

+The integration always treats `start_date` and `end_date` as inclusive calendar days.
+Internally it converts the end of the range to an exclusive timestamp (`end_date + 1 day`) before querying Home Assistant statistics.
+The same normalized start/end timestamps are reused for energy metrics, price totals, and CO₂ totals, so every section of the PDF covers exactly the same days regardless of the data source.

 Example service call: